MeldrickWee/AskMyPDF/README.md

 ### 7. View the AI-generated answer

 The answer to your question will be displayed in the "Answer" tab.
-The evidence sources that were referred to by the AI before answering are displayed in the "Source" tab.
+The source evidence that are referred to by the AI before answering are displayed in the "Source" tab.
 If you have selected "Yes" for chat history, the previous conversations between you and the AI that were used to generate context-aware answers are displayed in the "Memory" tab.